 Questions for reflecting on your climate giving

-What role can your giving play in building capacity in the lead-up to COP31?
+What role can your giving play in building capacity?
 Are you supporting organisations that are ready to act now?

 Are you funding climate action with a climate justice lens?
 How are you centring First Nations and Pacific voices in your climate giving?